Diesel particulate filter: History

 Diesel particulate filtering was first considered in the 1970s due to concerns regarding the impacts of inhaled particulates.
 Particulate filters have been in use on non-road machines since 1980, and in automobiles since 1985.
 Historically medium and heavy duty diesel engine emissions were not regulated until 1987 when the first California Heavy Truck rule was introduced capping particulate emissions at 0.60 g/BHP Hour.
-Since then, progressively tighter standards have been introduced for light- and heavy-duty roadgoing diesel-powered vehicles and for off-road diesel engines.
+Since then, progressively tighter standards have been introduced for light- and heavy-duty road-going diesel-powered vehicles and for off-road diesel engines.
 Similar regulations have also been adopted by the European Union and some individual European countries, most Asian countries, and the rest of North and South America.

 Whilst few jurisdictions have explicitly made filters mandatory, the increasingly stringent emissions regulations that engine manufacturers must meet mean that eventually all on-road diesel engines will be fitted with them.
-In the European Union, filters are expected to be necessary to meet the Euro.VI heavy truck engine emissions regulations currently under discussion and planned for the 2012-2013 time frame.
+In the European Union, filters are highly recommended and effectively necessary to meet the Euro 6 Heavy-Duty emissions standards for vehicles such as lorries.
 In 2000, in anticipation of the future Euro 5 regulations PSA Peugeot Citroën became the first company to make filters standard on passenger cars.
+Euro 5 regulations, fully coming into force in January 2011, require that diesel cars must have a diesel particulate filter.

 As of December 2008, the California Air Resources Board (CARB) established the 2008 California Statewide Truck and Bus Rule which—with variance according to vehicle type, size and usage—requires that on-road diesel heavy trucks and buses in California be retrofitted, repowered, or replaced to reduce particulate matter (PM) emissions by at least 85%.
-Retrofitting the engines with CARB-approved diesel particulate filters is one way to fulfill this requirement.
+Retrofitting the engines with CARB-approved diesel particulate filters is one way to fulfil this requirement.
 In 2009 the American Recovery and Reinvestment Act provided funding to assist owners in offsetting the cost of diesel retrofits for their vehicles.
 Other jurisdictions have also launched retrofit programs, including: